 Adjacent to the City, the County of Monterey has approved 3 farmworker housing projects in recent years.
 These are the Boronda Villas with housing for 600 workers, Harvest Moon Apartments with housing for 1,200 workers, and Spreckels Crossing with housing for 800 workers.
-The County continues to coordinate with the City on farmworker housing that is within the Sphere of influence of the City.
+The County continues to coordinate with the City on farmworker housing through various stakeholder engagement methods like the Farmworker Study oversight Committee and the Housing Advisory Committee focusing primarily on subjects related to finance, suitable sites, and regulatory reform for farmworker housing.
+In addition to this work, the City also created map that identifies opportunity sites for farmworker housing within City of Salinas limits.

-N. Extremely Low-Income Households
+L. Extremely Low-Income Households